brunobaudry/moodle-local_deepler/README.md

 It is important, from a translation standpoint, to **select the source language from the language it was initially written** (and to stick with it).

 When first translating your content the plugin will insert ```{mlang other}Your Content...{mlang}``` tags .
-Please checkout the [mlang docs](https://moodle.org/plugins/filter_multilang2) if you are not familiar with Moodle's MLANG concept more.
+Please check out the [mlang docs](https://moodle.org/plugins/filter_multilang2) if you are not familiar with Moodle's MLANG concept more.

 ![](pix/source_lang.png)